Answer These 4 Questions Before Buying a Water Truck

 At TPL, our brand-new water trucks are:

-- Reliable, because they’re under warranty.
+- Reliable, because they’re under warranty

-- Supported with service and support contracts and records for future sale.
+- Supported with service and support contracts and records for future sale

-- Easy to finance.
+- Easy to finance

-- Easy to sell in the near future, with support records and warranty intact.
+- Easy to sell in the near future, with support records and warranty intact

-Used Water Truck Benefits
+Used Water Truck Benefits:

 The only real benefit of a used water truck is a lower up-front cost.
 Realize that you’re trading warranties, service and support, and guaranteed reliability for that lower price.
 You may also be trading fuel economy and safety features, depending on the age of the truck.
+Even with the current market, gently used vehicles with low mileage and outstanding maintenance records aren’t that much cheaper than a new vehicle.

-- Difficult to finance with a bank or credit union.
+- Difficult to finance with a bank or credit union

-- Possibly unreliable, especially without maintenance records.
+- Possibly unreliable, especially without maintenance records

 RELATED ARTICLES

 Scouting the right water truck for your specific application can be challenging.
-Our customers often have questions regarding key features of the truck itself: chassis fulfillment, tank capacities, materials used, and production timeline.
-Today, we explore the four most important questions you should ask when shopping for a water truck.
-From chassis choices to pumping…
+Our customers often have questions regarding key features of the truck itself.
+Below, we explore the four most important questions you should ask when shopping for a water truck: choosing a chassis, product capacity, pump and spraying system, and new vs. used.
+But…

 Read MoreTwo-Post vs. Four-Post Automotive Lift: Which Do I Need?